 The first school in Camden was built on the site of a block of brick stores now owned by Mrs. C. B. Jones’ heirs.
 Afterwards this school was closed and the Wilcox Female Institute was built and chartered.
 Later it was used as the county high school.
 This Institute was built according to authentic sources […]

 The Wilcox County Courthouse was built in 1858 by Alexander J. Bragg, brother of the builder of the Bragg-Mitchell home in Mobile.
 The Greek Revival structure is known architecturally for its four massive Doric columns and balustrade wrought iron steps leading to the second floor central doorway.
-It is one of only six antebellum court […]
+After the civil war, the courthouse was dedicated […]